charliemulder/linux_wakeup_notify/README.md

-The script will use Linux wakeup app, send to your TG bot.
+The script will use Linux wakeup app, send to your TG bot/Line Notify.